· AI

 1. Non-technical teams often outperform technical teams - They focus on business outcomes rather than getting lost in technical possibilities, which leads to faster and more practical AI implementations

-2. Simplification beats sophistication - Business language and practical analogies work better than technical explanations when training non-technical employees on AI
+2. Simplification beats complexity - Business language and practical analogies work better than technical explanations when training non-technical employees on AI

 3. Department-specific applications drive adoption - Finance, HR, and operations see immediate value when AI solves their actual daily problems, not when it showcases generic capabilities